 Response: Our interpretation of the reviews are that two of the reviewers found only minor issues to address at this point.
 Their comments are inconsistent with the statement that they are recommending a major revision.
 We agree that one reviewer expressed concerns.
 We understand that the AE questions whether this paper is suitable for this journal.
 Unfortunately, we did not get that explicit feedback on our original submission so we did not attempt to bring in more details that were specifically aimed at management.
+We have now made modifications to address this specific concern in the revised manuscript.
 I've read through the paper as well as your response to the comments on the first draft.
 The new manuscript is improved in writing and the addition of Dr. Ogle as an author has improved the understand-ability of the modeling results.
 I agree with the reviewers that there is some interesting data here that might be worth publishing.
 Two of the three reviewers suggest that the information you present will improve management of the species.
 However, one of the reviewers and the AE question whether the manuscript contributes to the management of stonecats.
 At present I'm struggling to find a connection of the manuscript to a fisheries management issue that will be of interest to our readers.
 I've read through the paper a couple times and neither the introduction or most of the discussion relate to a management issue.
 It isn't until the last paragraph of the discussion that you bring the topic around to a management issue.
 As you know this journal is all about fisheries management and unless a manuscript has clear implications to that topic, I'm hesitant to accept it for publication.

 Response: We obviously agree with the two reviewers that believe the information we present will improve management of the species or at least provide that opportunity.
 We would hope that readers would be interested not only in Stonecat, but in the approach we took to gain an understanding of individual growth in a species that we don’t know a lot about.
 Just because this is a non-game fish does not mean its future existence isn’t the responsibility of the state management agency.
 Admittedly, we did not address this issue well in the previous version, but we were not instructed to do so.
-However, we have taken steps to bolster that aspect of the newly revised manuscript.
+However, we have taken steps to bolster the management-related aspect and broader applicability of our methods in the newly revised manuscript.
 I don't necessarily reject papers when they are of regional interest if they have a strong management connection to the species studied because my assumption is that readers of a good paper will be able to extrapolate the findings from the regional population to their population of interest even if it's outside the geographic area.
 However, when the management connection is not strong, then regionalism becomes more of an issue because transfer-ability to other areas is problematic.

 Response: We think the approach we used is applicable to other species and systems, especially when hard parts cannot be collected because of the status of the species.
 We have included a statement to that effect in the Abstract and Introduction.